Experience-Monks/f1-tutorial/step5.md

 		}
 	}}
 ```
 A global `duration` is set which is `2` seconds and a global ease function will be used `quadIn`.
 So basically our good 'ol `marginLeft` will animate in `2` seconds using the function `expoIn` and also any other properties which maybe defined in the state.
 The `opacity` property however will be animated in `0.3` seconds and will be delayed by `1` second.
-Which basically means that it will sit in the `idle` state for `1` second before it becomes to animate towards the `rollover` state.
+Which basically means that it will sit in the `idle` state for `1` second before it begins to animate towards the `rollover` state.

 Using the above you should now be able to create UI elements using the DOM.